Our panel of experts share their thoughts on the benefits of cloud, telling us what legacy-based system loyalists are missing out on.

 By redesigning the customer service department to take advantage of a variety of SaaS applications built on cloud platforms, contact centres can provide flexible service across multiple channels, all while retaining context.

 Can you think of any other reasons why contact centres should move to the cloud?

-If so, you can share your thoughts in the comments section below.
+If so, you can share your thoughts in an email to Call Centre Helper.